greglan/greglan.github.io/pages/physics/optics/photodetectors.md

 ## Noise
 * Performance limited by the SNR.
 Performance quantified in terms of SNR or receiver sensitivity for a given error performance.
 * Noise sources in optical communications systems:
-  - laser source noise: often termed relative intensity noise (RIN) which is the result of spontaneous emission coupling into the lasing mode
+  - laser source noise: often termed *relative intensity noise* (RIN) which is the result of spontaneous emission coupling into the lasing mode
-  - receiver noise: shot noise at the photodiode and thermal noise at the following amplifier.
+  - receiver noise: shot noise at the photodiode and thermal noise at the following amplifier
 * Typical BER for optical communication systems: must be $$< 10^{-9}$$
 * Shot noise model: equivalent to Poisson distributed electron noise mean square noise current is proportional to photocurrent $$I$$ and bandwidth $$B$$: $$\average{i_s^2} = 2eIB$$.